rsrini7/Prompt-Engineering-Studio/README.md

     * Start the development server: `npm run dev`
     * The UI will be available at `http://localhost:5173`

+### Using LLM-as-a-Refiner

+The application now includes an advanced LLM-as-a-Refiner feature for enhanced pattern detection accuracy:

+1. **Enable the Feature:** In the Pattern Analysis panel, toggle "🤖 Use LLM Refiner"
+2. **Configure LLM Provider:** Select your preferred provider (Ollama, OpenRouter, or Groq)
+3. **Set Model:** Enter the model name (e.g., `gemma:2b` for Ollama)
+4. **Add API Key:** For OpenRouter/Groq, provide your API key
+5. **Enhanced Analysis:** The system will now use LLM refinement for improved pattern detection accuracy

+**Note:** This feature requires a running LLM service (Ollama) or valid API credentials for cloud providers.

 ---

 ## 📊 Project Status